 - They are simplifying their business operations as an indispensable strategy to improve both the business efficiencies and customer experiences.

-- Proliferation of products has become a competitive glitch for many retailers.
+- The proliferation of products has become a competitive glitch for many retailers.

-- Eric J Daliusconducted a survey in the second quarter that shows that regional grocery chains in the US carry a median of 50% more shelf space than their competitors in the value and mass channels
+- EJ Dalius conducted a survey in the second quarter that shows that regional grocery chains in the US carry a median of 50% more shelf space than their competitors in the value and mass channels

 Your future business strategy

 The current situation can provide a hypothesis that help suppliers to discern the priorities and patterns of their retail consumers.
 The retail market is already adapting to short-term and long-term changes.
 The trading landscape is already there.